harwoeck/mysophie/README.md

 - run any preprocessor on your stylesheet files (e.g. compass for SASS) and copy them into `/prod/css/`
 - run any transpiler on your script code (e.g. typescript) and copy them into `/prod/js/`
 - run any js optimizing tools (e.g. closure-compiler) on your js files in `/prod/js/` and override them with the optimized versions
-- run mysophie with `--root /prod/`.
+- run mysophie with `mysophie -r /prod/ -s css/ .+\.css -s js/ .+\.js`.
 This will scan all html files found in `/prod/` and all it's sub directories.
 Afterwards performs everything as explained in [How it works?](#how-it-works) and renames js and css files.
 - push to production

 ### CL arguments
 Argument | Short | Description
 -------- | ----- | -----------
-`--root` | `-r` | The website's root folder<br>Example: `mysophie -r /prod/` `--html` | `-h` | Regular expression which is used as a search pattern for html files.
-Default value matches all files with `.html` extension.
-This argument is allowed multiple times.<br>Example: `sophie --h .+\.html --h .+\.gotmpl`
+`--root` | `-r` | The website's root folder<br>Example: `mysophie -r /prod/` `--html` | `-h` | Regular expression which is used as a search pattern for html files in the website's root folder.
+Default value matches all files with `.html` extension.<br>Example: `mysophie -h .+\.gotmpl`
 `--static` | `-s` | Specifies one static resource directory.
-First argument after `--static` is the input folder relative to the root directory.
-Second argument is a regex expression which is used for file matching.
-This argument is allowed multiple times.<br>Example: `sophie -s /css/ .+\.css -s /js/ .+\.js`
+First argument option is the input folder relative to the root directory.
+Second option is a regex expression which is used for file matching.
+This argument is allowed multiple times.<br>Example: `mysophie -s css/ .+\.css -s js/ .+\.js`

 ### License
 MIT License